 Another translation-related source of confusion is with early non-Spanish-speaking residents who became Mexican citizens and appear in early documents with Spanish versions of their names.
 For instance, the Englishman William Buckle can be found in early documents as Guillermo Bocle.

 Less explicable spelling changes have happened to other Spanish/Mexican names.
-For instance, the old Rancho San Andres is now remembered only by San Andreas Road.
+For instance, the old Rancho San Andrés is now remembered only by San Andreas Road.
 How and when did that extra "a" happen?
 Another mystery is how Vizcaíno’s Monterrey Bay lost one of its “r”s somewhere along the way.
-Mexican restaurants seem to be able to get it right - probably because the use the name of the city in Mexico.
+Mexican restaurants seem to be able to get it right - probably because they use the name of the city in Mexico.

 Some native speakers of other non-English languages intentionally changed the spelling of their names, in an attempt to help Americans pronounce them.
 The German-born Frederick Hühn, recognizing that Americans could not properly pronounce his name, changed the spelling to Hihn.
 That was partially successful - today’s residents of Hihn Road in Ben Lomond tend to pronounce it as “Heen”, which is not quite German but closer than “Hoon” or “Hun”.

 Another example of problematic German pronunciation was Ohio native David Gharky.
 Gharky has been mentioned in these Pages previously as one of the early Santa Cruz wharf builders.
-A Google search on the name shows that many Gharkys still live in Ohio, and that the German original family name is spelled Gehrcke.
+A Google search on the name shows that many Gharkys still live in Ohio, and that the German original family name is most-commonly spelled Gehrcke.
 So the Gehrcke family changed the spelling even before David came to Santa Cruz.
 Nice try – but it still wasn’t enough to stop the confusion.
 An 1856 California state legislature resolution authorizing the building of the wharf in Santa Cruz spelled his name Girky.
 As a final indignity, the Westside street that remembers David’s name today is spelled Gharkey.
 At least it's in an appropriate location - the area surrounding the street was once owned and subdivided by Gharky.

 Those German surnames seem to have been especially problematic in Santa Cruz, maybe because a fairly large number of native Germans moved to this area in the period from 1846 to 1871 (German emigration to this area seems to have tapered off after the Franco-Prussian War).
-Another example was the beachfront bathhouse pioneer Liebbrandt brothers.
+Another example was the beachfront bathhouse pioneer Leibbrandt brothers.
 One of the "b"s disappeared when a Beach Flats street was named for him, in the neighborhood where they lived.